 Never have your customer sign a statement waiving their right to dispute the transaction with the card issuer.
 This is a card network violation and will impact your chances of winning a payment dispute if one occurs.
 It’s best practice to set expectations with your customers and ensure they understand how transactions with your business work.

 All Square merchants have a per transaction limit of $50,000.

 If you’d like to accept individual transactions above $50,000 each, you’ll need to split the payment into multiple installments.
 Make sure to record the receipt number and the total amount charged for each installment.
 For the sake of security, we may sometimes reach out to customers to confirm this information.

-Individual states have their own rules and regulations regarding surcharges.
-Learn more about applying a surcharge with Square.
+Individual states have their own rules and regulations regarding service charges.
+Learn more about applying a service charge with Square.

 Add your contact information

 Add your phone number, address, website, and social media pages to your receipts.
 This will help a customer reach out to you directly if something goes wrong with a sale, rather than immediately filing a dispute with their bank.